ibm-cloud-docs/cloud-object-storage/basics/static-websites-options.md

 This material represents work in progress and should not be considered final.
 {: important}

 Modern web development requires modern tools and secure infrastructure.
-Static websites represent the latest developments in high-availability, SEO, and security.
+Static websites represent the latest developments in high-availability, SEO improvement, and increased security.
 While covering every available option is beyond the scope of this hands-on overview, the ease of serving static content on {{site.data.keyword.cos_full_notm}} allows for many possible strategies.

 ## Before you start
 {: #static-websites-options-before-you-start}

-Static websites concentrate on the content your users desire: information and media.
-By removing the administration of webservers like Apache or Nginx, management of your website focuses on the assets directly, from generation to deployment.

-There are simply too many possible options for generating static websites to be covered here.
-However, an excellent overview of open source generators can be found on the web at [StaticGen](https://www.staticgen.com){: external}.
+Static websites focus on the content your users desire: information and media.
+By removing the administration of webservers like Apache or Nginx, management of your website focuses directly on content, from generation to deployment.
+An excellent overview of open source generators can be found on the web at [StaticGen](https://www.staticgen.com){: external}.

 ## {{site.data.keyword.cloud_notm}} Content Delivery Networks
 {: #static-websites-options-cdn}